-The laboratory is investigating protein DNA assemblies involved in human mismatch repair.
+DNA Mismatch Repair.
+Our laboratory is investigating protein DNA assemblies involved in human mismatch repair using X-ray crystallography and cryoEM.
 Mismatch repair is essential for maintaining genomic stability of all organisms.
-Defects in genes involved in mismatch repair lead to elevated mutation rates, and in the case of humans confer a strong predisposition to tumorigenesis.
-Currently, experiments are focused on determining structures of protein-DNA assemblies involved in the initiation of the human mismatch repair reaction.
+Defects in genes involved in human mismatch repair lead to elevated mutation rates and confer a strong predisposition to tumorigenesis.
+Paradoxically, certain repair proteins are required for DNA triplet repeat expansions (TRE) that underly a number of neurodegenerative diseases.
+Currently, experiments are focused on developing a structural understanding of protein-DNA assemblies involved in the initiation of the human mismatch repair reaction.

 Current Appointments & Affiliations

 - James B. Duke Distinguished Professor of Medicine, Biochemistry, Basic Science Departments 2006

 - Professor of Biochemistry, Biochemistry, Basic Science Departments 2004

 - Member of the Duke Cancer Institute, Duke Cancer Institute, Institutes and Centers 1992

 - 134 Nanaline H Duke, Durham, NC 27710

 - firstname.lastname@example.org (919) 681-5267

 Some information on this profile has been compiled automatically from Duke databases and external sources.
 (Our About page explains how this works.)
 If you see a problem with the information, please write to Scholars@Duke and let us know.
 We will reply promptly.